 \section{Comparing DS-OMD and DA}

 \SectionName{comparison}

-In this section we shall write the iterates of dual-stabilized OMD in two equivalent forms.
-First we shall write it in a proximal-like formulation similar to the mirror descent formulation in~\citet{BeckT03}, shedding some light into the intuition behind dual-stabilization.
-We then write the iterates from DS-OMD in a form very similar to the original definition of DA in~\citet{Nesterov09}.
-The later will allow us to intuitively understand why OMD does not play well with dynamic step-size and to derive simple sufficient conditions under which DS-OMD and DA generate the same iterates, mimicking the relation between OMD and DA for a fixed learning rate.
+In this section we will write the iterates of dual-stabilized OMD in two equivalent forms.
+First we will write it in a proximal-like formulation similar to the mirror descent formulation by~\citet{BeckT03}, shedding some light into the intuition behind dual-stabilization.
+We then write the iterates from DS-OMD in a form very similar to the original definition of DA by~\citet{Nesterov09}.
+This will allow us to intuitively understand why OMD does has poor results with dynamic step-size and to derive simple sufficient conditions under which DS-OMD and DA generate the same iterates, mimicking the relation between OMD and DA for a fixed learning rate.